quantcert/quantcert.github.io/contextualityDegree/README.md

 Here are the possible options to execute the program:

-    ./qontextium QUBITS_NUMBER CONFIGURATION [OPTIONS] [--solver SOLVER]
+    ./qontextium CONFIGURATION [OPTIONS] [--solver SOLVER] [--export VAL] [--no-interaction]

 QUBITS_NUMBER is the number of qubits in the configuration.

+    --export [all|valid|invalid]:      exports the requested contexts to the standard output in the CSV format

+--no-interaction: disables the interactions with the user after the computations (useful for scripts)

 CONFIGURATION [OPTIONS] is the configuration to be generated.
 It can be one of the following:

 --import assignment [FILE]: imports a configuration from a file (see ./misc/qa_grid.txt for an example) and estimates its contextuality degree

 --import hypergram [FILE1] [FILE2]: imports a hypergram from two files, checks assignability.
 When assignable, estimates the contextuality degree.
 The first file describes the hypergraph.
-The second file describes a Gram matrix on the same vertices (see ./misc/grid_hypergraph.txt and ./misc/grid_gram.txt for an example)
+The second file describes a Gram matrix on the same vertices (see ./misc/grid.hypergraph.txt and ./misc/grid.gram.txt for an example)

---elliptics [--complement]: generates elliptic configurations (or their complement or all of them)
+--elliptic n [--complement]: generates n qubit elliptic configurations (or their complement or all of them)

---hyperbolics [--complement]: generates hyperbolic configurations (or their complement or all of them)
+--hyperbolic n [--complement]: generates n qubit hyperbolic configurations (or their complement or all of them)

---perpsets [--complement]: generates perpsets configurations (or their complement or all of them)
+--perpset n [--complement]: generates n qubit perpsets configurations (or their complement or all of them)

---subspaces k: generates a configuration with all subspaces of dimension k as contexts
+--subspaces k n: generates a n qubit configuration with all subspaces of dimension k as contexts

---affine: generates affine configurations
+--affine n: generates n qubit affine configurations

+--hexagon [skew] [--complement|--all]: generates classical or skew embeddings of split cayley hexagons

 SOLVER